-On November 15, 2021, the Company entered into a \$5.0 billion senior unsecured multi-tranche delayed draw term loan credit facility, (the "November 2021 DDTL") consisting of (i) a 364-day senior unsecured delayed draw term loan facility in an aggregate principal amount of \$2.0 billion (the "364-day loan"), (ii) a two-year senior unsecured delayed draw term loan facility in an aggregate principal amount of \$2.0 billion (the "two-year loan") and (iii) a three-year senior unsecured delayed draw term loan facility in an aggregate principal amount of \$1.0 billion (the "three-year loan").
+On November 15, 2021, the Company entered into a \$5.0 billion senior unsecured multi-tranche delayed draw term loan credit facility, (the "November 2021 DDTL") consisting of (i) a 364-day senior unsecured delayed draw term loan facility in an aggregate principal amount of \$2.0 billion (the "two-year loan") and (iii) a two-year senior unsecured delayed draw term loan facility in an aggregate principal amount of \$2.0 billion (the "two-year loan") and (iii) a three-year senior unsecured delayed draw term loan facility in an aggregate principal amount of \$1.0 billion (the "three-year loan").
 An aggregate amount of \$3.0 billion or more of the November 2021 DDTL is for the purpose of funding the consideration due in respect of the purchase of an increased equity stake in VillageMD, and paying fees and expenses related to the foregoing, and the remainder can be used for general corporate purposes.
 The November 2021 DDTL is available for drawing in one or more tranches until May 15, 2022.
 The maturity date on the 364-day loan, the two-year loan and the three-year loan is, in each case, the earlier of the date that is 364 days, two years and three years from the date of the first drawing under each facility and February 14, 2023, February 15, 2024 and February 15, 2025 respectively.
-As of February 28, 2022, there were \$3.0 billion in borrowings outstanding under the November 2021 DDTI
+As of February 28, 2022, there were \$3.0 billion in borrowings outstanding under the November 2021 DDTL.

 Borrowings under the November 2021 DDTL bear interest at a fluctuating rate per annum equal to, at the Company's option, the alternate base rate, eurocurrency rate or, from and after the date that daily Secured Overnight Financing Rate ("SOFR") becomes available under the November 2021 DDTL, the daily SOFR rate, in each case, plus an applicable margin.
-For the 364-day tranche, the applicable margin is (i) prior to the six month anniversary of the Margin Trigger Date, as defined in the November 2021 DDTL (the "Margin Trigger Date"), 0.70% in the case of eurocurrency rate loans and daily SOFR loans, and 0.00% in the case of alternate base rate loans and (ii) on and after the six month anniversary of the Margin Trigger Date, 0.75% in the case of eurocurrency rate loans and daily SOFR loans, and 0.00% in the case of alternate base rate loans.
+For the 364-day tranche, the applicable margin is (i) prior to the six month anniversary of the Margin Trigger Date, as defined in the November 2021 DDTL (the "Margin Trigger Date"), 0.70% in the case of eurocurrency rate loans and daily SOFR loans, and 0.00% in the case of alternate base rate loans and daily SOFR loans, and 0.00% in the case of alternate base rate loans.
 For the 2-year and 3-year tranche, the applicable margin is 0.85% and 1.00%, respectively, in the case of eurocurrency rate loans and daily SOFR loans, and 0.00% in the case of alternate base rate loans.